 The member site is home to heaps of helpful materials including:

-- and the Titans of Industry directory.
+• An alumni, class and Titans of Industry directory

 WHAT HAPPENS WHEN THE COURSE FINISHES?